Climate Stewardship & Sustainability Practices

 Each year, ARA membership decides a new set of policy issues the association will focus on with elected officials and key regulatory agencies in Washington, D.C.
 The established set of policy issues typically drive discussions during the annual ARA Legislative Fly-In.
 Read more about ARA's proposed solutions related to climate change and sustainable ag practices.

-• ARA has prioritized defining the interests of retailers and farmers in carbon markets and provide the education and tools needed to facilitate adoption of practices and provide a baseline of success in the carbon markets.
+- ARA Climate Stewardship/Carbon Credit Working Group will continue its mission to define the interests of retailers and farmers in carbon markets and provide the education and tools needed to facilitate adoption of practices and provide a baseline of success in the carbon markets

 Background